-Recent Progress In the first year of this project, the ADIOS team has designed the new version of Application Programming Interface that unifies staging I/O and file I/O [166], and designed and created the new object-oriented code framework [167] with basic functionalities, including writing and reading files in two different file formats (ADIOS BP format and HDF5 format).
-The new framework focuses on sustainable development and code reusability, which will help in the long term to add more and more new features to ADIOS.
-In the decade-long history of ADIOS many research artifacts has been incorporated and this tradition is expected to continue.
-The team has also designed the new scalable staging transport learning from the many lessons from using ADIOS for data staging and code coupling by applications in the past.
-As can be seen in Figure 59, this past experience with methods and deep science engagements has led to demonstrations at Titan scale.
+Recent Progress A new version of the Application Programming Interface unifies staging I/O and file I/O [193], and the new, object-oriented, code framework [194] supports writing and reading files in two different file formats (ADIOS BP format and HDF5 format) and in situ with different staging implementations for different use cases.
+The new framework focuses on sustainable development and code reusability.
+The team also created the new scalable staging transport learning from the many lessons from using ADIOS for data staging and code coupling by applications in the past.
+As can be seen in Figure 57, this past experience with methods and deep science engagements has led to demonstrations at Titan scale.

-Figure 59: An example of using ADIOS to support ECP science.
+Figure 57: An example of using ADIOS to support ECP science.
 This sketch represents the demonstration at the February 2018 ECP Meeting, which featured WDM Fusion, CODAR, ADIOS, and other joint ECP activities.
 Note that all of the green arrows in the figure represent data communication or storage handled by the ADIOS infrastructure.

 The new design focuses on stability and scalability so that applications can rely on it in daily production runs just as they have relied on the high performance file I/O of ADIOS.
 The new code base is governed with state-of-the art software development practices, including GitHub workflow of Pull-Requests with reviews, continuous integration that enforces well-tested changes to the code only, and nightly builds to catch errors on various combinations of architecture and software stack as soon as possible.
-The team has access to and the code is continuously tested on DOE machines (Titan, Summit-dev, Cori and Theta).
+Static and dynamic analysis are integrated to the GitHub workflow to catch errors before they cause trouble.
+Code coverage tools also help with increasing code quality.
+The team has access to and the code is continuously tested on DOE machines (Titan, Summit, Cori and Theta).